Volkswagen Taigo Review 2025: Price, specs & boot space

 The Volkswagen Taigo is a small coupe-SUV that sits between the T-Cross and T-Roc in VW's range.
 It rivals cars like the Ford Puma, Nissan Juke and SEAT Arona.

 The Volkswagen Taigo shares a platform with the Volkswagen T-Cross.
 It's 150mm longer than the T-Cross, though, and just 37mm shorter than the T-Roc.
-Price wise, it sits neatly in the middle of the T-Cross and T-Roc.
+Price-wise, it sits pretty close to the T-Cross.

-The new Volkswagen Taigo is priced from £21,960 in Life trim with the 95PS 1.0-litre petrol engine and five-speed manual gearbox.
-The Volkswagen Taigo Style starts from £25,300, while the R-Line is priced from £26,150.
+The new Volkswagen Taigo is priced from around £24,000, when specced in Life trim with the 95PS 1.0-litre petrol engine and five-speed manual gearbox.